Methanogen: Physical description

-Methanogens are coccoid (spherical shaped) or bacilli (rod shaped).
-There are over 50 described species of methanogens, which do not form a monophyletic group (since haloarchaea emerged from within them), although all known methanogens belong to Euryarchaeota.
-They are mostly anaerobic organisms that cannot function under aerobic conditions, but recently a species (Candidatus Methanothrix paradoxum) has been identified that can function in anoxic microsites within aerobic environments.
-They are very sensitive to the presence of oxygen even at trace level.
-Usually, they cannot sustain oxygen stress for a prolonged time.
-However, Methanosarcina barkeri is exceptional in possessing a superoxide dismutase (SOD) enzyme, and may survive longer than the others in the presence of O2.
-Some methanogens, called hydrogenotrophic, use carbon dioxide (CO2) as a source of carbon, and hydrogen as a reducing agent.
+Methanogens are usually cocci (spherical) or rods (cylindrical) in shape, but long filaments (Methanobrevibacter filiformis, Methanospirillum hungatei) and curved forms (Methanobrevibacter curvatus, Methanobrevibacter cuticularis) also occur.
+There are over 150 described species of methanogens, which do not form a monophyletic group in the phylum Euryarchaeota (see Taxonomy).
+They are exclusively anaerobic organisms that cannot function under aerobic conditions due to the extreme oxygen sensitivity of methanogenesis enzymes and FeS clusters involved in ATP production.
+However, the degree of oxygen sensitivity varies, as methanogenesis has often been detected in temporarily oxygenated environments such as rice paddy soil, and various molecular mechanisms potentially involved in oxygen and reactive oxygen species (ROS) detoxification have been proposed.
+For instance, a recently identified species Candidatus Methanothrix paradoxum common in wetlands and soil can function in anoxic microsites within aerobic environments but it is sensitive to the presence of oxygen even at trace level and cannot usually sustain oxygen stress for a prolonged time.
+However, Methanosarcina barkeri from a sister family Methanosarcinaceae is exceptional in possessing a superoxide dismutase (SOD) enzyme, and may survive longer than the others in the presence of O2.